 We will never get a pension.

-Uh we were bombarded with propaganda from the UAW and you know, during the election, uh everything from Hillary don't want her guns, but you can go on YouTube and you can see how she's saying, uh, we need to follow Australia's example.
+Everything from Hillary Don't Want Your Guns, but you can go on YouTube and you can see how she's saying, We need to follow Australia's example.

 We knew what was coming.